harinduRM/Metalminer/README.md

 ![python 3.11.14](https://img.shields.io/badge/python-3.11.14-blue)

 > **CCDC license required:** MetalMiner uses the CCDC CSD Python API.
 You must have a valid CCDC license and install `csd-python-api` from the CCDC conda channel for the pipeline to run.
+> **Google Gemini API Key is recommended:** Goolge Gemini API key will be needed for the LLM base oxidation state extraction

 ---